-The Department of Mechanical and Aerospace Engineering offers a standard Mechanical Engineering curriculum leading to a BS degree in Mechanical Engineering, with optional Aerospace Engineering or Energy Systems Concentrations, and a standard Aerospace Engineering curriculum leading to a BS degree in Aerospace Engineering covering the areas of Aeronautical Engineering and Astronautical Engineering.
+The Department of Mechanical and Aerospace Engineering offers a standard Mechanical Engineering curriculum leading to a BS degree in Mechanical Engineering, with optional Aerospace Engineering, Energy Systems, or Packaging Engineering (PE) Concentrations, a standard Aerospace Engineering curriculum leading to a BS degree in Aerospace Engineering covering the areas of Aeronautical Engineering and Astronautical Engineering, with an optional Packaging Engineering Concentration, and Packaging Engineering curriculum leading to a BS degree in Applied Sciences in Engineering.

-Students who select the Aerospace Engineering or Energy Systems concentration (for the ME degree) are required to take three of the departmental elective courses related to the aerospace or energy fields, respectively.
+Students who select the Aerospace Engineering or Energy Systems concentration or Packaging Engineering (for the ME degree) are required to take three of the departmental elective courses related to the aerospace or energy or PE fields, respectively.
 These three courses can count towards the departmental or technical electives for the degree completion.
-Details of the standard ME curriculum and aerospace or energy concentrations are presented in the MAE Curriculum section of this handbook.
+Details of the standard ME curriculum and aerospace or energy or PE concentrations are presented in the MAE Curriculum section of this handbook.